HuiWangAtTjnu/T2S4SDB/readme.txt

 1. The folder **sdbdatasets** contains the datasets used, including **dataset1** and **dataset2**.
+   You need to first extract the compressed files located in the folder **sdbdatasets**.
     **dataset1** includes four databases: **ada**, **edu**, **tourism**, and **traffic**.
     For example, in the **ada** database:
         **ada.sqlite** is the database file.